-Change management is the practice of tracking and administering changes during the development of a product or service and is a key part of project management.
+Change management is the practice of tracking and administering changes during a product or service development and is a vital part of project management.

 This article focusses on sharing some insights on what to expect in these large and complex projects, how to handle them and what makes or breaks the programme.

 It is never fun to make changes, especially amidst a big project, but at times change is necessary.
 These tips will help ensure all bases are covered.

 Change orders are hard to bring before a customer.
 Here's how to leave no question in your customer's mind that you and your team know what you're doing.